A small delay and correlation time limit of stochastic differential delay equations with state-dependent colored noise: Abstract

 \section{Abstract}

-\textbf{ We consider a general stochastic differential delay equation (SDDE) with state-dependent colored noises and derive its limit as the time delays and the correlation times of the noises go to zero.
+We consider a general stochastic differential delay equation (SDDE) with state-dependent colored noises and derive its limit as the time delays and the correlation times of the noises go to zero.
 The work is motivated by an experiment involving an electrical circuit with noisy, delayed feedback.
-In previous work, the delay equation is approximated by using a Taylor expansion.
-Here we derive the limit without performing such an approximation and thereby get a different and more accurate result.
 An Ornstein-Uhlenbeck process is used to model the colored noise.
-The main methods used in the proof are a theorem about convergence of stochastic integrals by Kurtz and Protter and a maximal inequality for sums of a stationary sequence of random variables by Peligrad and Utev.
-The limiting equation that we obtain may be used as a working SDE approximation of an SDDE modeling a real system where noises are correlated in time and whose response to noise sources depends on the system's state at a previous time. }
+The main methods used in the proof are a theorem about convergence of solutions of stochastic differential equations by Kurtz and Protter and a maximal inequality for sums of a stationary sequence of random variables by Peligrad and Utev.